-For the simulation, we set the sample size n = 100, the dimension p = 10 for both training data and test data, the Tweedie parameters $\rho = 1.5$ and $\phi = (0.1, 0.5, 1.0, 2.0)$.
+For the simulation, we set the sample size n = 100, the dimension p = 10 for both training data and test data, the Tweedie parameters $\rho = 1.5$ and $\phi = \{0.1, 0.5, 1.0, 2.0\}$.
 The models are fitted with known ρ .
 The simulation is replicated for 100 times.
-The MADs for MGCV, TDboost and Ktweedie are summarized in Table 3 and plotted in Figure 4.
+The MADs for MGCV, TDboost and Ktweedie are summarized in Table 4 and plotted in Figure S3.
 The results suggest that in the presence of complicated interactions among the predictors, the Ktweedie outperforms both the MGCV and TDboost.
+We also report the computational times required for the cross-validation, model fitting and prediction in Table S4.